-- o Round the age of the estate holder to the nearest year; - o Consult the Life Estate and Remainder Interest Tables which provide the value of a life estate and the value of a remainder estate at any given age.
-Multiply the equity value of the real property by the appropriate figure from the Life Estate and Remainder Interest Tables.
+o Round the age of the estate holder to the nearest year;

+o Consult the Life Estate and Remainder Interest Tables which provides the value of a life estate and the value of a remainder estate at any given age.
+Multiply the equity value of the real property by the appropriate figure from the mortality table.

-0382.55.15 Resource Transfer
+0356.55.15 Resource Transfer

-When an individual owns real estate and establishes a life estate for himself or herself in the property, the individual has transferred an asset, the remainder interest.
+REV:06/1994 When an individual owns real estate and establishes a life estate for himself or herself in the property, the individual has transferred an asset, the remainder interest.
 These transfers are handled the same way as any other transfer of real property.
-Please refer to the above sections regarding the requirements of life estates and apply the transfer rules as found at section 0384.
 The value of the transfer is the remainder interest in the life estate.
 The remainder interest is the equity value of the property minus the value of the life estate.

-0382.60 RSDI AND SSI RETRO PAYMENTS
+0356.60 RSDI AND SSI RETRO PAYMENTS

-An RSDI or SSI retroactive payment due for one (1) or more prior months is excluded from resources for six (6) months following the month of receipt.
+An RSDI or SSI retroactive payment DUE FOR ONE (1) OR MORE PRIOR MONTHS is excluded from resources FOR SIX (6) MONTHS following the month of receipt.